daiva-sadauskiene/lab4-brute-force-detection/README.md

 ![Kusto failed logins](kusto-query.png)

 ### 3. IP Origin:
-IP 77.223.102.227 was identified inside Microsoft Defender as the source of repeated failed sign-in attempts.
+The IP address `77.223.102.227` was identified in Microsoft Defender for Endpoint by reviewing the alert and incident details.
+It was confirmed via Microsoft Sentinel by querying failed login logs (Event ID 4625).
-Geolocation shows the IP is from Russia (Selectel network), and was flagged as suspicious.
+Geolocation analysis showed the IP originates from Russia (Selectel network).

 *IP `77.223.102.227` identified as coming from Russia*
 ![IP origin](defender-evidence-ip.png)

 ### 4. Defender for Endpoint Response:
+- Opened the incident in Microsoft Defender security portal
-- Navigated to alert
+- From there, navigated to the related alert
-- Added the IP as a custom network indicator and set to "Block"
+- Added the attacker IP as a custom network indicator and set it to "Block"

 *Indicator configured to block the IP, with description referencing brute-force attempts.*
 ![Indicator confirmation](indicator-creation.png)

-### 5. Verification
+### 5. Verification of IP Block

+- After adding the IP as a custom network indicator in Microsoft Defender, I verified its effectiveness by running a Kusto query in Sentinel to search for any further failed login attempts from the same IP.
+- The query returned no results, confirming that the IP was successfully blocked.

-*Query filtering logins by the malicious IP to verify failed attempts from external origin.*
+*Kusto query filtering failed login attempts by the malicious IP after indicator was set to block.*
 ![Kusto IP lookup](kusto-query-ip.png)

 *Visual graph of the incident showing relationships between the attacker IP, user, and affected VM.*